bzbyte/ethlaunch/README.md

 web3.fromWei(eth.getBalance(eth.accounts[0]), "ether")
 ```

-## Executing the consensus engine by hand
+## Executing the Engine API by hand

 The scripts setup a single node eth setup with 3 get clients and one bootp discover process.
 The consensus engine is however stopped. i.e. the clique network is not proposing any blocks.